scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Recoverability
 - A parachute system is deployed to enable the rocket to land safely
-- GPS system is accurate to within **5m** of the rocket's landing site to enable project stakeholders to quickly locate the rocket upon landing
+- GPS system is accurate to within **5 m** of the rocket's landing site to enable project stakeholders to quickly locate the rocket upon landing

 ##### Post-Flight Diagnostics/Analysis
 - Stakeholders are able to retrieve the on-board SD card without the need to fully disassemble the rocket